colerc2/btce_bot/README.md

   - Run *source devel/setup.bash* command

 ###Examples
--To launch the ticker/data collector run *roslaunch launch/ticker.launch*
+- To launch the ticker/data collector run *roslaunch launch/ticker.launch*
   - This will publish the following trade pairs to topics: btc_usd, btc_ltc, ltc_usd
   - To change these values simple add another node in the [ticker.launch](launch/ticker.launch) file